A Unified Framework for Diffusion Model Unlearning with f-Divergence: Related Work

-\paragraph{$f$-Divergence} $f$-divergence-based methods have been effectively employed for the design of objective functions in a large number of applications, such as classification \cite{pmlr-v235-novello24a}, classification with label noise \cite{wei2020optimizing, novello2025robust}, generation \cite{f_gan}, semi-supervised learning \cite{aminian2024robust}, mutual information estimation \cite{letizia2024mutual}, and distillation \cite{roulet2025loss}. \\ For diffusion models, the $f$-divergence has been used for distillation and alignment tasks, but not for solving unlearning problems.
-In \cite{tang2024fine}, the author uses an $f$-divergence-based entropy regularization term for fine-tuning diffusion models.
-In \cite{sun2025generalizing}, the authors propose an $f$-divergence-based framework for text-to-image models alignment.
-In \cite{xu2025one}, the authors present an $f$-divergence-based approach for variational score distillation, to accelerate the diffusion models sampling process. \\ For machine unlearning, apart from \cite{bagheri2025f} for classification and \cite{wang2024llm} for LLMs, general $f$-divergence frameworks have not been proposed.
+\paragraph{$f$-Divergence} $f$-divergence-based methods have been effectively employed for the design of objective functions in a large number of applications, such as classification \citep{pmlr-v235-novello24a}, classification with label noise \citep{wei2020optimizing, novello2025robust}, generation \citep{f_gan}, semi-supervised learning \citep{aminian2024robust}, mutual information estimation \citep{letizia2024mutual}, and distillation \citep{roulet2025loss}. \\ For diffusion models, the $f$-divergence has been used for distillation and alignment tasks, but not for solving unlearning problems. \cite{tang2024fine} uses an $f$-divergence-based entropy regularization term for fine-tuning diffusion models. \cite{sun2025generalizing} propose an $f$-divergence-based framework for text-to-image models alignment. \cite{xu2025one} present an $f$-divergence-based approach for variational score distillation, to accelerate the diffusion models sampling process. \\ For machine unlearning, apart from \cite{bagheri2025f} for classification and \cite{wang2024llm} for LLMs, general $f$-divergence frameworks have not been proposed.
 Specific $f$-divergences have only been applied as evaluation metrics.
-One example is the specific case of the JS divergence \cite{chundawat2023can, choi2024towards, bonato2024retain}.
+One example is the specific case of the JS divergence \citep{chundawat2023can, choi2024towards, bonato2024retain}.

 In conclusion, to the best of our knowledge, we propose the first diffusion model unlearning framework based on $f$-divergences.